blackflux/robo-config/README.md

 - A nasty bug is discovered in one of the config files?
 - A provider changes their configuration file format?
-- A new language version was released and your tests should also be run using it?
+- A new language version was released and tests should also be run using it?
 - A new cool service popped up and one should really use it?

 How do you ensure this change will propagate to all relevant repos?